 We used p values obtained from randomization tests that are implemented in ‘TreeMap’ and ‘Parafit’ as measures of incongruence.
 These p values were converted into r and its transformation Zr.
-We can caculate requivalent via t values with df = N - 2 from p values (one-tailed)9 and then, also obtain Zrequivalent from requivalent, as follows:
+We can calculate requivalent via t values with df = N - 2 from p values (one-tailed)9 and then, also obtain Zrequivalent from requivalent, as follows:

 requivalent=t2t2+(N-2)Zrequivalent=12ln1+requivalent1-requivalent

-where N is sample size , in our case, the sum of the numbers of host and symbiont species included in a randomiation test.
+where N is sample size which is, in our case, the sum of the numbers of host and symbiont species included in a randomisation test.

-All statstical analyses were conducted using R version 3.5.210.
-We used multilevel (random-effects) meta-analytic and meta-regression models11, because multiple effect sizes were obtained from some studies (i.e., study IDs were included as a random factor in the models to account for non-indepedence).
-All meta-analytic models were implemented using the function, rma.mv in the R packge, metafor version 2.0-012.
-All model specifications and model selection procedures are found in our electronic supplmentary materials (ESM).
+All statistical analyses were conducted using R version 3.5.210.
+We used multilevel (random-effects) meta-analytic and meta-regression models11, because multiple effect sizes were obtained from some studies (i.e., study IDs were included as a random factor in the models to account for non-independence).
+All meta-analytic models were implemented using the function, rma.mv in the R package, metafor version 2.0-012.
+All model specifications and model selection procedures are found in our electronic supplementary materials (ESM).

 Publication bias and sensitivity analysis